Probing CP and flavor violation in neutral kaon decays with ALPs: Phenomenology

 \subsection{Promptly-decaying ALPs}

 For $m_a \gtrsim 0.1\,$GeV, the ALP can decay promptly, leaving a visible signature.
+We denote the low-energy ALP coupling to photons by $C_{\gamma\gamma}^{\rm eff}$, such that the decay width is then $\Gamma(a \to \gamma\gamma) \equiv \alpha^2 m_a^3\left| C_{\gamma\gamma}^{\rm eff} \right|^2/(64 \pi^3 f^2) $.
+For more details on $C_{\gamma\gamma}^{\rm eff}$, see \App{app:photon_coupling}.
 In \Fig{fig:K_bounds} we show the experimental bounds in the $\{m_a,c/f\}$ plane for the benchmark model $\tilde{c}_{BB}(\Lambda)\neq0$, which can be realized by taking $c_{GG} = -(3/2)c_{d_R}\equiv c$ as the only non-vanishing couplings in the UV theory.
 In this benchmark model, the ALP decays predominantly to photons, i.e. $\text{Br}[a \to \gamma\gamma]\approx 1$, due to its coupling to gluons.
 We plot the experimental bounds for both an invisible ALP and an ALP decaying into photons: $K^+ \to \pi^+ X$~\cite{NA62:2021zjw}, $K^+ \to \pi^+ \gamma \gamma$~\cite{NA62:2023olg,E949:2005qiy}, $K_L \to \pi^0 X$~\cite{KOTO:2024zbl}, $K_L \to \pi^0 \gamma \gamma$~\cite{NA48:2002xke} and $K_L \to \pi^0 \pi^0 X$~\cite{E391a:2011aa}.
 For completeness we also include the bounds on the top chromomagnetic dipole moment $\hat{\mu}_t$~\cite{CMS:2019nrx} and the $\Upsilon(1S) \to \gamma X$~\cite{BaBar:2010eww}, using the expressions given in Ref.~\cite{Bauer:2021mvw}.\footnote{ In principle, measurements of the $K^+$ branching ratios to SM could also provide an additional bound on NP contributions to its total width~\cite{Goudzovski:2022vbt}.
 However, interpreting these measurements in terms of a NP contribution is non-trivial around the pion mass, where the ALP could be misidentified as a pion, and is beyond the scope of this work.
 Away from the pion mass, other experiments provide stronger bounds.
 We therefore we do not consider this bound here.} For the searches performed in~\cite{E949:2005qiy,KOTO:2024zbl,NA48:2002xke,E391a:2011aa,BaBar:2010eww}, we perform simple recasts to account for the finite lifetime of the ALP.
 The details are provided in \App{app:exp_recasts}.
 As expected, the strongest constraints are due to the charged kaon decays both in the invisible as well as in prompt searches.
 It is interesting to note that although the experimental bound on $K_L \to \pi^0 X$ is more than two orders of magnitude stronger than $K_L \to \pi^0 \pi^0 X$ (see \Eq{eq:K_pi0a_bound} and \Eq{eq:K_pi0pi0a_bound}), the latter provides a stronger experimental bound due to the suppressed two-body decay rate (see red vs. orange regions in the figure).
-Interestingly, the neutral three-body decay could be used to probe the unexplored region around the pion mass~\cite{toAppear}.
+Interestingly, the neutral three-body decay could be used to probe the unexplored region around the pion mass, as we demonstrated in Ref.~\cite{Balkin:2025aer} by using KOTO's calibration data for $K_L \to 3\pi^0 \to 6\gamma$.
+Our estimate of the resulting experimental bound is shown in gray in \Fig{fig:K_bounds}.